Calibanda/BotAToutFer/README.md

-CAT_TOKEN= #Enter here the token of your thecatapi.com api COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_TOKEN= #Enter here the token needed to access to your coffee URL
+CAT_TOKEN= #Enter here the token of your thecatapi.com api COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_TOKEN= #Enter here the token needed to access to your coffee URL DICOLINK_TOKEN= #Enter here the token of the dicolink dictionnay API
 ```

 ## Running the bot